lit/lit-element/docs/_guide/decorators.md

 <div class="alert alert-info">

 **The decorators proposal**.
-Decorators are a stage 2 proposal for addition to the ECMAScript standard, which means they're not implemented in browsers yet.
-Compilers like Babel provide support for proposed features like decorators by compiling them into JavaScript a browser can run.
+Decorators are a [stage 2 proposal](https://github.com/tc39/proposal-decorators) for addition to the ECMAScript standard, which means they're neither finalized nor implemented in browsers yet.
+Compilers like Babel and TypeScript provide support for proposed features like decorators by compiling them into standard JavaScript a browser can run.

 </div>